Published on in Vol 4 , No 2 (2021) :Jul-Dec

 Toni Withiel 1 , DPsych ; Elizabeth Barson 1 , DPsych ; Irene Ng 2, 3 , MBBS, MClinREs, GradCert (CritCareEcho) ; Reny Segal 2, 3 , MBChB ; Daryl Lindsay Goulding Williams 2, 3 , MBBS, MBA, CPI ; Roni Benjamin Krieser 2 , MBBS(Hons), MClinUS, GradCert (CritCareEcho) ; Keat Lee 2, 3 , MBBS, PGDipClinUS ; Paul Mario Mezzavia 2 , MBBS, MClinUS ; Teresa Sindoni 2 , BNurs, GradCert (ClinNurs) ; Yinwei Chen 2 , BNurs, GradCert (ClinNurs) ; Caroline Anne Fisher 1, 4 , DPsych

-1 Department of Allied Health , Royal Melbourne Hospital , Parkville , AU
+1 Department of Allied Health, Royal Melbourne Hospital, Parkville, Australia

-2 Department of Anaesthesia and Pain Management , Royal Melbourne Hospital , Parkville , AU
+2 Department of Anaesthesia and Pain Management, Royal Melbourne Hospital, Parkville, Australia

 Corresponding Author: